lepouya/StableDiffusion-Learning/Character Embedding/readme.md

 ## Comparison grid
 * Prompt:
-> a closeup color portrait photo of myCh4r4ct3rHere %in a simple situtation%
+> a closeup photo of myCh4r4ct3rHere %in a simple situtation%
 * Megative prompt: similar to the original generation
 * Sampling method: DPM++ 2M Karras
 * Sampling steps: 30